 If there is no written CyberLynx policy or Nenana School Board policy for a specific situation, the CyberLynx principal will make the final determination.
 Parents who wish to appeal such a determination may appeal the decision may do so.

 Parents are entitled to appeal any decision (policy, purchase denial, etc.) made while they are participants in the CyberLynx program.
-To appeal, the parents must first contact the CyberLynx principal in writing and specifying the area of concern.
+To appeal, the parents must first contact the CyberLynx principal in writing in order to specify the area of concern.
 If the principal’s decision is not satisfactory, parents may then appeal to the superintendent of the Nenana City School District in writing.
 If the superintendent’s decision is not satisfactory, parents may then appeal to the Nenana City School Board in writing.
 The decision made by the Nenana City School Board is considered final.
 All contact information is listed at the end of this handbook.

-The Nenana City Public School District is not responsible for accidents which may occur during classes or activities with parents or classes taken through vendors.
+The Nenana City Public School District is not responsible for accidents that may occur during classes or activities with parents or classes taken through vendors.